What separates seven-figure practices from the average business?

 With this image of success in mind, map out your quarterly goals.
-How will you know if you’re on track by the Spring?
+How will you know if you’re on track by next quarter?
 Which seasons are likely to dip, and what are you going to do during the busy months to make up for that?

 4. What kind of marketing plan is likely to get me there?